Predictia/AQUA/docs/sphinx/source/adding_data.rst

     reader = Reader(model="yearly_SST", exp="yearly_sst", source="annual")
     data = reader.retrieve()

-You can add fixes to your dataset by following examples in the ``config/fixes/`` directory.
+In the case is needed, you can add fixes to your dataset by following examples in the ``config/fixes/`` directory.

 FDB-based source
 ^^^^^^^^^^^^^^^^